prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 {% endhighlight %}

-Defining an alias can help avoid user confusion since it's possible to load an adapter with the same string name twice in different contexts (e.g., `"appnexusAst"` may be loaded once by an SSP and once by the publisher).
+Defining an alias can help avoid user confusion since it's possible to send parameters to the same adapter but in different contexts (e.g, The publisher uses `"appnexusAst"` for demand and also uses `"newAlias"` which is an SSP partner that uses the `"appnexusAst"` adapter to serve their own unique demand).

 It's not technically necessary to define an alias, since each copy of an adapter with the same name gets a different ID in the internal bidder registry so Prebid.js can still tell them apart.

+If you define an alias and are using `pbjs.sendAllBids`, you must also set up additional line items in the ad server with keyword targeting that matches the name of the alias.
+For example:

++ `hb_pb_newalias`
++ `hb_adid_newalias`
++ `hb_size_newalias`
++ `hb_deal_newalias`

 </div>